AGTTeam/AGTTSite/content/guide/ps2/4.playing-the-game/en.md

 * [FreeDVDBoot ESR Patcher](https://www.ps2-home.com/forum/viewtopic.php?t=9778)

 **Method:**
 1. (Important!)
-Set your console language to English.
+Set your PS2 language to English.
 To do this, boot without a disc inserted, press CIRCLE to enter System Configuration and set your system language to English.
 2. Download the latest version of [FreeDVDBoot ESR Patcher GUI](https://www.ps2-home.com/forum/viewtopic.php?t=9778) from the ps2-home thread.
 3. Use [7-Zip](https://www.7-zip.org/download.html) to extract the .7z archive.
 4. Run FDVDB_ESR_Patcher.exe.
 (The GUI uses uses the Windows .NET library.
 Linux and Mac users will need to run it with [Wine Mono](https://wiki.winehq.org/Mono)).
-5. Select the patched .iso you created earlier via the OpenFileDialog, or just drag and drop the .iso onto the GUI.
+5. Select the English-patched .iso you created earlier via the OpenFileDialog, or just drag and drop the .iso onto the GUI.
 6. Select the payload (only one is included for now).
-7. Press "Path!"
+7. Press "Patch!", and it will show in the log if the patch was successful.
-8. If you get a "can't access file" error, restart FDVDB_ESR_Patcher.exe with admin privileges.
+    * If you get a "can't access file" error, restart FDVDB_ESR_Patcher.exe with admin privileges.
-9. Burn your patched .iso to a DVD-R (see below).
+8. Burn your FreeDVDBoot-ESR patched .iso to a DVD-R (see below).
-10. Place the burned disc into a compatible PS2, and enjoy!
+9. Place the burned disc into a compatible PS2, and enjoy!

 See the [FreeDVDBoot Troubleshooting Guide](https://github.com/CTurt/FreeDVDBoot?tab=readme-ov-file#troubleshooting---please-read-if-the-above-didnt-work) if you run into any issues.